buildpacks/rfcs/text/0000-prepare-phase.md

 # What it is
 [what-it-is]: #what-it-is

-The prepare phase will run before all other phase, and prepare the execution environment for a buildpack build.
+The prepare phase will run before all other phases, and prepare the execution environment for a buildpack build.
 This phase will have access to secrets and credentials used to access registries and other services.

 ## Responsibilities